oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 The virtual machine running the engine is created to be highly available.
 This means that if the host running the virtual machine goes into maintenance mode, or fails unexpectedly, the virtual machine will be migrated automatically to another host in the environment.

-The primary benefit of the self-hosted engine is that it requires less hardware to deploy an instance of Red Hat Enterprise Virtualization as the engine runs as a virtual machine, not on physical hardware.
+The primary benefit of the self-hosted engine is that it requires less hardware to deploy an instance of oVirt as the engine runs as a virtual machine, not on physical hardware.
 Additionally, the engine is configured to be highly available automatically, rather than requiring a separate cluster.

-The self-hosted engine currently only runs on Red Hat Enterprise Linux 6.5 hosts.
-Red Hat Enterprise Virtualization Hypervisors and older versions of Red Hat Enterprise Linux are not recommended for use with a self-hosted engine.
+The self-hosted engine currently only runs on Red Hat Enterprise Linux 6.5 hosts. oVirt Nodes and older versions of Red Hat Enterprise Linux are not recommended for use with a self-hosted engine.

 ### Limitations of the Self-Hosted Engine

 At present there are two main limitations of the self-hosted engine configuration:

 *   An NFS storage domain is required for the configuration.
 NFS is the only supported file system for the self-hosted engine.
-*   The host and hosted engine must use Red Hat Enterprise Linux 6.5 or above.
-Red Hat Enterprise Virtualization Hypervisors are not supported.
+*   The host and hosted engine must use Red Hat Enterprise Linux 6.5 or above. oVirt Nodes are not supported.

 ### Installing the Self-Hosted Engine